Jeff-Adler/WeHeartMusic/README.md

 The Spotify Dating App has a lot of great features at your disposal.
 Here are some quick tips so that you get the most out of the application:

+- Retrieve your Spotify API ID and Secret and enter "RSpotify::authenticate("id" ,"secret key")" into lib/spotify_setup.rb
-- To start the application, excute the following in the terminal: ruby bin/run.rb
+- To start the application, execute the following in the terminal: ruby bin/run.rb
 - This will take you to the log-in screen, where you can create a new user, log-in if you are a returning user or exit the application.
 NOTE: this is the only menu where you can exit the application.
 - After creating a new user/adding artists or logging in as an existing user with your credentials, you'll be taken to the main menu.
 From here you have the following options:
     * View or Change your Top 10: View or delete artists from your Top 10 list.